danriti/moleskine/faking-the-funk/README.md

 Since every GitHub resource is uniquely addressed, this makes it easy for us to map a resource URI to a file on our file system.
-For example, the resource URI `api.github.com/repos/appneta/burndown` can just be a file nested in several directories containing JSON:
+For example, the resource URI `api.github.com/repos/appneta/burndown` can just be a file containg JSON that is nested in several directories:

 ```bash
 (env)[driti@ubuntu]$ mkdir -p api.github.com/repos/appneta